ojasmb2/AI-Agent-Test/README.md

 hf_oauth_expiration_minutes: 480
 ---
 Directions are for a mac system with apple silicone:
 To locally run the agent on your local system, make sure to pip install all the required files.
 Complete list is not created yet but keep running in terminal until all required files are satisfied.
-Ollama is required to run meta llama 3.
-Also make sure to set up a supabase account and project and assign the coresponding project link and api key.
+This model runs gpt 4o so make sure to include api key when using.

 Required installations:
 pip install python-dotenv